-Prices may vary drastically in accordance to the time of the year you intend to trek.
+Prices may vary drastically in accordance with the time of the year you intend to trek.
 Also, tea houses could provide you accommodation if you choose to eat there.
 But it is always wise to be prepared and confirm in advance.

 Everest Base Camp Trek Accommodation

 Here are some places that you might stop for the night during your trek to EBC.